Blog

 Cocaine Addiction and Detox

-What is Cocaine and how does it work?
+What is Cocaine and How Does it Work?

-According to Medical News Today, cocaine is a highly addictive and naturally occurring anesthetic or pain blocker.
-It is extracted from the leaves of Erythroxylon coca (E. coca), also known as the coca scrub, a plant that grows in the Andean highlands of South America.
+Cocaine is a highly addictive and naturally occurring anesthetic or pain blocker.
+It is extracted from the leaves of Erythroxylum coca, also known as the coca scrub, a plant that grows in the Andean highlands of South America.
+In 1884, Karl Koller, an Austrian ophthalmologist, first used cocaine as an anesthetic during eye surgery.
+It was a popular and widely used anesthetic until the early 20th century.

 As the medical profession came to realize that cocaine was addictive, safer anesthetics were developed.
 Cocaine, in its basic form, is no longer routinely used.
 However, cocaine and its derivative, crack cocaine, are widely used as illegal recreational drugs.

 The method by which cocaine is used can affect how high a person feels and how long the high lasts.
 For example, snorting cocaine does not produce as intense a high as smoking it, but the high lasts longer.
+Cocaine is generally sold on the street as a fine, white powder, known as coke, Coca, C, snow, flake, blow, bump, candy, Charlie, rock, and toot.
+A “speedball” is cocaine or crack combined with heroin, or crack and heroin smoked together.

 Common Side Effects

 Cocaine use can result in both physiological and psychological side effects.
+Physiological effects of cocaine can include:

 • Constricted blood vessels